 Expedition Coordinator

-Photography Instruction – formal classes will not be held but guidance will be provided and tailored to your needs at whatever level you are at
+Photography Instruction – this is not a formal class but guidance will be provided to better hone your skills at whatever level you are at

 Hotel in Ocampo – 2 Nights